HnZGaming/TorchMonitor/manual.md

 Make sure both TorchInfluxDB and TorchMonitor plugins are enabled by their plugin configs.

-## Common Issues & Errors
+## Common Issues & Diagnosis

+### Dashboard has red markers with a descriptive error message

+Talk to the cloud admin.

 ### Can't see data in the dashboard

 Dashboard will not immediately fill in because your data needs to accumulate first.
-There are also common points of failure during the setup.
-Follow steps below to diagnose the issue.

 1. From the top right corner of the page, change "Last 24 hours" to "Last 5 minutes".
 Wait for data to flow in.
 1. Make sure your server's OS time zone is in sync with the machine's clock.
+1. Wait for 5 minutes and see if the dashboard starts filling.

+### Still can't see it

+Look into the plugin's logs.

-1. Find the log file (`Torch.log`) or the console in Torch UI and see if any errors are yielded by `InfluxDb.*` or `TorchMonitor.*`.
+1. Find the log file (`Torch.log`) or the console, and see if any errors are yielded by `InfluxDb.*` or `TorchMonitor.*`.
 1. Set new NLog rule for `InfluxDb.*` and `TorchMonitor.*` with `minlevel` set to `Trace`.
 See `NLog.config` in Torch directory.
 Note a restart is needed for this to take effect.

 ### `System.IO.FileNotFoundException` in Torch log